Aman-Ladla/Chat-web-app-reactjs/README.md

 ### `Detailed Features`

-* Responsive so application can be used on any mobile, tablet, laptop or pc.
+* Is responsive so application can be used on any mobile, tablet, laptop or pc.

 * Contains web sockets thus has functionality of updates in real time.